 If the medications are not effective, sinus surgery might be an option, especially for those who suffer from complete nasal obstruction.
 Endoscopic surgery is a procedure used to remove polyps and to correct specific issues in sinuses that make them susceptible to inflammation.
 A nasal endoscopy involves inserting a small tube with an endoscope (tiny camera) into the nostrils.
 Then, the surgeon uses tiny instruments to remove polyps and other obstructions that block the flow of fluids.
 The surgeon may also enlarge the openings leading from your sinuses to your nasal passages.

 Patients are usually allowed to return home after an endoscopic sinus surgery, and they are given a corticosteroid nasal spray to help prevent the recurrence of the condition.
 Nasal saline irrigation can also help flush both the nasal passages and the sinuses after sinus surgery.
+A specially formulated recovery blend of essential amino acids can also help you heal faster from nasal polyp surgery.

 Nasal Polyps Prevention